robertkolar/readme/README.md

 - profit/loss for the position
 - percentage distance to the at-the-money strike
 - intrinsic value points of the position contract
-- time value points
+- time value points of the position contract
 - intrinsic value of the position
 - time value of the position
-- time value percent yield
+- time value percentage yield
 - delta of the position contract
 - position delta
 - position gamma
 - position theta
-- contract model price
+- option model price
 - bid size/price
 - ask size/price
 - daily traded volume